 4. Alternative School or Pre-expulsion Procedures.
 The school shall either provide an alternative school, class or educational program for expelled students or shall follow the pre-expulsion procedures outlined in Neb.
 Rev. Stat.
 79-266.

-Grounds for Short-Term Suspension, Long-Term Suspension, Expulsion or Mandatory Reassignment:
+Grounds for Long-Term Suspension, Expulsion or Mandatory Reassignment:

 The following conduct constitutes grounds for long-term suspension, expulsion, or mandatory reassignment, subject to the procedural provisions of the Student Discipline Act, Neb.
 Rev. Stat. § 79-254 through 79-296, when such activity occurs on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event: